 What is Tax Depreciation?

-Tax Depreciation is the systematic allowance for the wear and tear of certain types of property (Depreciable Property) used in a trade, business, or held for the production of income (Code Sec.
+Tax Depreciation is the systematic allowance for the wear and tear of certain types of property (Depreciable Property) used in a trade, businesses including Software as a Service, or held for the production of income (Code Sec.
 167(a)).
 Tax Depreciation takes the capitalized portion of an asset’s cost (Depreciable Basis) and deducts the amount as an expense over the useful life of the asset.
 The purpose of the allocation is to try and match the expense with the income production from the depreciable asset over its useful life.

 How to Determine Depreciable Property